Henry Hodgson (British Army officer)

 Major-General Sir Henry West Hodgson KCMG CB CVO (29 June 1868 – 5 February 1930) was an officer of the British Army.

-He was born 29 June 1868 and died 5 February 1930 and buried at the St Mary Magdalene Church Bolney England.
 He was the Regimental Colonel of the 14th King's Hussars and the commanding officer of the 15th (The King's) Hussars.
 He also commanded the Australian Mounted Division during the Sinai and Palestine Campaign of the First World War.

 Early life

-Henry West Hodgson was born 29 June 1868 the second son of Barnard Beckett Hodgson and Mabel Gertrude, married in 1839.
-Their older son Barnard Thornton Hodgson was a barrister, Justice of the Peace and became a lieutenant-colonel 4th Battalion, Royal Sussex Regiment.
+Henry West Hodgson was born 29 June 1868 the second son of Barnard Beckett Hodgson.
+His elder brother Barnard Thornton Hodgson was a barrister, Justice of the Peace and became a lieutenant-colonel 4th Battalion, Royal Sussex Regiment.

 Military career

 Hodgson joined the 15th (The King's) Hussars a cavalry regiment of the British Army in 1889.
-He was promoted captain in 1895 and became their adjutant on 17 December 1893.
-His was next promoted to major on 29 November 1899, and later became the commanding officer in 1907, during which he was appointed to Royal Victorian Order on 5 November 1910.
-Following his service as commanding officer Hodgson was put on the half-pay list on 10 October 1911.
+He was promoted to lieutenant in March 1891, captain in 1895 and became adjutant of his regiment in December 1893.
+He was next promoted to major on 29 November 1899, and later, after being promoted to lieutenant colonel, succeeded Colonel William Peyton as the commanding officer of the 15th Hussars in October 1907.

+He was appointed to the Royal Victorian Order on 5 November 1910.
+Following his service as CO Hodgson was placed on the half-pay list on 10 October 1911 and made a colonel with effect from the same date.
+In April 1912 he took command of a mounted brigade of the Territorial Force.